Holistische Arts

 Is cervical cancer hereditary?

 Cervical cancer itself is not hereditary, but the genetic predisposition to clear HPV less effectively can run in families.
 Certain HLA gene variants and the MTHFR mutation influence how effectively your immune system works against HPV.
-Genetic testing can provide insight into this.
+Genetic research can provide insight into this.

 Questions about your situation?